paulinavonstackelberg/ValidatingMIRegularized/Datasets/README.md

 ## Datasets

 In this folder, you can find the simulated *N*=50000 datasets, as well as the missingness patterns generated for the simulation study.
 These are later called in the scripts.
+These are the datasets you will start out with; from those large datasets, a smaller sample (*n* = 200 or 1000) is randomly drawn in each iteration.

 | File name       | Description of file                                                        |